-Financial Hedging Services in Stamford, CT
+Financial Services in Irvine, CA

 During the years of Three Lake’s tenure in the industry, we have come across many areas of hedging needs for our clients which are either users or producers of commodities and/or financial products.
 While Three Lakes Advisors does the execution and set up of the hedge transactions and accounts, we strongly advise that you work with a hedge consultant or hedge advisory specialist who can analyze your business cash-flows and price risks and determine what the best strategy would be and if hedging is even necessary in your specific case.
 We have resources and contacts that we can refer you to.
 Some of the common areas include: